VardhanSuroshi/VLSI-Physical-Design-Flow/README.md

 </p>

-Certainly, I've reformatted the content and fixed the image links as requested:

 # Introduction to Magic Tool Options and DRC Rules

 Magic is a venerable VLSI layout tool, written in the 1980s at Berkeley by John Ousterhout, now famous primarily for writing the scripting interpreter language Tcl.
 Due largely in part to its liberal Berkeley open-source license, magic has remained popular with universities and small companies.
 The open-source license has allowed VLSI engineers with a bent toward programming to implement clever ideas and help magic stay abreast of fabrication technology.
 However, it is the well-thought-out core algorithms that lend to magic the greatest part of its popularity.
 Magic is widely cited as being the easiest tool to use for circuit layout, even for people who ultimately rely on commercial tools for their product design flow.
-Magic version 8.3 is the official current released version of the program, a combined effort of the "Magic Development Team".

-Development efforts have moved to git branches.
-For development information, please refer to the release note.

 <p align="center">
   <img src="https://github.com/VardhanSuroshi/pes_pd/assets/132068498/b4014bc5-6fda-4aaf-95a4-931bf593532d" alt="Magic Tool" width="600">